duycs/demo-netcore/README.md

-# demo-net-core
+# Demo Net core
-### This article with some tutorials will help you study and deploy a demo project:
-- Tutorial_20/12/2019: Create a ASP.NET Core project then deploy to Heroku server via CircleCI continuous integration.
+#### Create a ASP.NET Core project then deploy to Heroku server via CircleCI continuous integration
-- Tutorial_x/x/x: Design a database that description your ideas.
-- Tutorial_x/x/x: Design some parttern and layer common for your project.
-- Tutorial_x/x/x: Create a middle ware for authorization and authentication.
-- Tutorial_x/x/x: Create a RESTful API for your ideas.
-- Tutorial_x/x/x: Create a gRPC API for your ideas.
-- Tutorial_x/x/x: Create your Angular landing page then hosting to AWS-S3 service.
-- Tutorial_x/x/x: Use an ORM and implement CQRS.
-- Tutorial_x/x/x: ...
+---

+#### Criteria
+- Help you choose a solution modern, cross-platform, automation to build your project
+- For small-scale applications, everything is free, so good for study and make a demo
+- Your application can access online, you will feel realistic and can share your ideas

-### Keywords:
+### Keywords
 - ASP.NET Core
 - Docker container
 - Platform as a Service